hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 #### Example

-For the sheaf of continuous real functions, the stalk at \$x\$ consists of equivalence classes of functions defined near \$x\$, where two functions are equivalent if they agree on some neighborhood of \$x\$.
+**Example 7.1.** For the sheaf of continuous real functions, the stalk at \$x\$ consists of equivalence classes of functions defined near \$x\$, where two functions are equivalent if they agree on some neighborhood of \$x\$.
 This recovers the familiar notion of the "germ of a function" in analysis.

 ## Constructable and Not-So-Constructable Sheaves